doc-detective/doc-detective.github.io/docs/get-started/actions/runShell.md

 }
 ```

-### Test a failure condition
+### Test a failure condition using exit codes

-This example runs a failing command and checks the exit code.
-Because the command is expected to fail with an exit code `1`, the step passes.
+This example runs a failing command (`false`) and checks that the exit code is `1`.
+Because the command is expected to fail with exit code 1, the step passes.

 ```json
 {